shireenhamza/maximromanov.github.io/4_mARkdown.md

 	</figcaption>
 </figure>

 In a text file, **mARkdown** is activated by the “magic value” at the beginning of the text file, which is `#####ARABICA#`.
-(In other words, the very first line of the text should consist of this value.)
+(In other words, the very first line of the text should consist exclusively of this value.)
 The highlighting scheme relies on regular expressions (RE) to color a limited number of pattern in the text.

-**Note**: You can try `test_textFile` from the gitHub repository.
+**Note**: You can try `test_textFile` from the github repository.
 The file does not have an extension to avoid accidental opening in Notepad—the default text editor on Windows, which cannot handle large files.
 Drug-n-drop the file onto EditPad Pro to open it.
 The **mARkdown** should be automatically activated.
 (If you start a new file, you may need to reopen it after adding the “magic value”.)

 <figure class="fit">
 	<a href="{{ site.url }}/images/md/magicValue.png" title="">